 Search engines (e.g., Google) and other software (i.e., Blackboard SafeAssign) may be used in this course to monitor student writing for plagiarism.
 If you have any concerns about whether or not your writing seems like plagiarism, please contact me.
-Please do not plagiarize from your textbook.
+Please do not plagiarize from your textbook or journal articles.
 It is very easy to examine your writing for this.
 If there is any suspicion of plagiarism, a grade of ZERO points is automatically awarded to the student for the assignment, and the student will be required to demonstrate that they did not plagiarize by orally defending their responses on the assignment (i.e., meet with the professor and discuss the assignment to prove that they have a thorough understanding of the answers that were provided).
 Similarly, cheating will result in an automatic score of ZERO points on the assignment.
 The student will be required to prove that they did not cheat on the assignment by orally defending their responses on the assignment to the professor.
-Plagiarism is relatively rare in this course as students who complete it are typically genuinely motivated to learn about the aging process.